 Administrative Procedure for RecoveryAn administrative claim must be filed on forms prescribed by the Registrar and submitted to our office along with all supporting documentation.
-A claim may only be filed after the required discipline is obtained by you as the result of a complaint filed against the contractor pursuant to A.R.S. § 32-1154.F and as discussed in number (2)(a) above.
-Required documentation includes: a copy of the property deed; a copy of County Assessor parcel information; the original contract; copies of plans, drawings and/or building specifications; copies of documents that verify proof of payment on the contract; and copies of documents that verify proof of cost to repair and/or complete the project.
+A claim may only be filed after the required discipline is obtained by you as the result of a complaint filed against the contractor, and after a claim on the contractor’s bond has been fully processed by the surety pursuant to A.R.S. § 32-1154.F as discussed in number (2)(a) and (b) above.
+Also, required documentation includes: a copy of the property deed; a copy of County Assessor parcel information showing the legal classification of the property for the tax year you entered into the contract; the original contract; copies of documents that verify proof of payment on the contract; and copies of documents that verify proof of cost to repair and/or complete the project.

 Civil Procedure for RecoveryA civil action against the contractor must be brought in a civil court of competent jurisdiction.
 The lawsuit must be filed with the court within two years from the date of the commission of the act by the contractor that is the cause of the injury or two years from the date of occupancy.
 A.R.S. § 32-1136.A.